decentraland-scenes/video-streaming/README.md

 For $5 per month - it should be able to support up to 50 viewers

-50 viewers - more than 50 viewers.
-Use another service
+50 viewers - If you're going to have more than 50 viewers then use another service...

 ## Digital Ocean